aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/managing-pictures/insert-a-linked-picture-from-web-address/_index.md

 {{% alert color="primary" %}}

 Sometimes you need to insert a picture from the web (http://) into a worksheet.
-To do so, specify the picture’s URL and the picture will be downloaded every time the spreadsheet is opened in Microsoft Excel.
-The image is not physically embedded into the Excel document, but points to a web resource.
+To do so, specify the picture’s URL, and the picture will be downloaded each time the spreadsheet is opened in Microsoft Excel.
+The image is not physically embedded in the Excel document, but points to a web resource.

 {{% /alert %}}

 ## **Using Microsoft Excel**

-In Microsoft Excel (for example 2007):
+In Microsoft Excel (for example, 2007):

 1. Click the **Insert** menu and select **Picture**.
-1. Specify the web address for the picture in the Insert Picture dialog.
+2. Specify the web address for the picture in the Insert Picture dialog.

 ## **Using Aspose.Cells for C++**